jens1o/hitbox-api-php/README.md

 > ⚠️ Warning: Check first if there is a matching method.
 Prefer that!
 Field names may vary on how you created the user.
 The methods will return consistent values!

-> ℹ️ Tip: You get the auth token by [loggin in with user credentials](#build-users-from-other-parameters)
+> ℹ️ Tip: You get the auth token by [logging in with user credentials](#build-users-from-other-parameters)

 #### getUserId()
 Returns the id of this user in the database of hitbox.